Democrats and Depoliticizing Markets

 Making the situation worse for workers, many of whom are striving to be small business owners, are the fees required, training costs, and time spent studying and testing.
 While the requirements serve a functional purpose, they are also a barrier for entrepreneurs to enter an occupation — especially low-income and immigrant workers.

-In Nebraska State Senator Laura Ebke (Libertarian) introduce legislation to reform occupation laws.
+In Nebraska State Senator Laura Ebke (Libertarian) introduced legislation to reform occupation laws.
 While generally considered left-wing the American Civil Liberties Union teamed up with Ebke to sponsor “a series of town halls on ways to streamline Nebraska’s occupational licensing laws.”
 ACLU Executive Director warned: “Our burdensome licensing structure, hurts Nebraska’s workforce and our economy, particularly communities of color and low-income Nebraskans.”

 In Louisiana Governor John Bell Edwards, another Democrat, has thrown his support behind measures to reform occupation licensing to increase job opportunities in the state.